francisanokye/quantifying_omicron_burden_in_NL/README.md

 ```

 - **Run the model calibration**
-   This fits the SEARCH-ID model in the timevar_spec to the data and saves the output
+   This fits the SEAIR model in the timevar_spec to the data and saves the output

 ```bash
 make calibrate.Rout